tomalbrecht/udacity_drlnd_p2/Report.md

 The performance with 20 agent was terrible on my local server (i7 12xCores, 1xGTX1080Ti) so I switched to the single agent environment.
 The speed was faster with this environment and CPU utilization was around 10-15%, GPU around 20%.

+-- New beginning

+In the last trainings I could not get the agent to learn anything.
+For a few episodes the agent learned a few bits, after this it seemed to forget again.
+Thus I reseted every hyperparameter back to default set weight\_decay down to 0.
+The learning speed increased.
+I raised the batch size to speed up the training.

 ## Performance plot